The view from s/v Luckness, taken by the author, while at anchor in Beveridge Reef. 20° 01' S, 167° 45' W

 Craig started work on LuckGrib while sailing on his yacht, s/v Luckness, in New Zealand during December, 2014.
 Version 1.0 of LuckGrib was released on the Apple Mac App store in early August, 2015.

 LuckGrib is modern application and takes advantage of the multiple CPUs offered by modern hardware, as well as taking advantage of the high performance graphics hardware they contain - their GPUs.
 By utilizing the GPU and the multiple CPUs, along with a lot of very careful software development, LuckGrib is able to achieve high quality images, in real time.
 When stepping between different time intervals in a GRIB file, the changes are animated at a high frame rate, yielding smooth transitions.
 Smooth transitions help in understanding the GRIB file content and how it changes over time.

 A subsequent improvement to the application, v1.2, focused on sailing tools such as weather routing and departure planning, which Craig used on his sail back from New Zealand to Seattle via Hawaii.
 After returning to Seattle, v1.2.1 was created and released.
 This release improves the workflow in many ways, incorporating ideas discovered while using the application extensively on the long sailing passages between New Zealand and Seattle.

-The next release of LuckGrib, v2.0, which is in Beta now, is a major improvement in many areas of the application.
-Data will now be obtained from a specialized server cluster which provides speedy access to a wide range of GRIB models.
-More details on this release will follow when the time is right…
+The next release of LuckGrib, v2.0, was a major improvement in many areas of the application.
+Data is now obtained from a specialized server cluster which provides high performance access to a wide range of GRIB models.

 Within a year and a half of its initial release, LuckGrib has become the premier GRIB viewer on the Mac platform.
 Stay tuned!
 More improvements are planned for this fine application.

 If you do not receive a speedy reply, please be patient.
 The support department may be out sailing.